egbdfX/gpuSVT/README.md

 ```
 python gpuSVT_example.py
 ```
-The output files with the names started by *"nnR"* are the complete matrices.
-The output files with the names started by *"recon_error"* are the reconstruction errors.
+The output files with the names prefixed by *"nnR"* are the complete matrices.
+The output files with the names prefixed by *"recon_error"* are the reconstruction errors.
 Multiple complete matrices and their corresponding reconstruction errors will be outputted separately.

 ## Reference